 - wire cutters

-- Started by eyeballing how much wire you need to go around the neck of the mason jar.
+- Started by eyeballing how much wire you need to go around the neck (the lip of the jar)of the mason jar.
 Then I doubled it before cutting the piece of wire.
+If you didn’t want to use wire, I think you could use pieces of twine.

 - Starting at the center of the wire, wrap the wire around the neck of the mason jar.

-- Now twist the wire around it’s to make it snug around the mason jar neck.
+- Now twist the wire around it to make it snug around the mason jar neck.
 (I twisted it about 3 times)

-- Now the remainder of the wire, you want to join the two ends together, so you are creating a loop in order to hang.
+- Now the remainder of the wire, you want to join the two ends together, so you are creating a loop in order to hang (you’re creating a little handle for the mason jar planters).

 - Twist the ends together at least 5-6 times, so it’s nice and snug.